Escalating violence in Gaza increasing chatter of possible terror attack in New York, intelligence report says

 "The expansion of Israeli operations against Hamas in the Gaza Strip and increase in civilian casualties raises the likelihood that violent extremist threat actors will seek to conduct attacks against targets in the West, with New York State being a focus.
 Terrorist messaging has placed focus on attacking 'soft targets' such as protests, group gatherings, and other public events," the report said.

-"We are working with all law enforcement, federal, state, and local, statewide, not just New York City," said Hochul.
+"We are working with all law enforcement, federal, state, and local, statewide.
+These are not just New York City events," said Hochul.

+"Our most immediate concern is that violent extremists, individuals or small groups, will draw inspiration from the events in the Middle East to carry out attacks against Americans going about their daily lives," said FBI Director Christopher Wray.
+"That includes not just homegrown violent extremists, inspired by a foreign terrorist organization, but also domestic violent extremists targeting Jewish or Muslim communities.
+We've already seen that with the individual we arrested last week in Houston."

 for more features.